manipalsingh013/LifeTree/LifeTree/Assets/Plugins/MicControl2/ReadMe.txt

 -----------------------------------------------------
 Original source code (java) created by Mark Duisters.
 -----------------------------------------------------
-C# users be sure to move the MicControl folder into Standard Assets folder so you can call the loudness value correclty.
+C# users be sure to move the MicControl folder into Standard Assets or Plugins folder so you can call the loudness and rawInput value correctly.
 #"Make sure you are NOT in WEBPLAYER mode".
-If you want to develop for the web setup everything in "standalone mode", or go to Chapter 3: WebPlayer Setup.
+If you want to develop for the web setup everything in "standalone mode", or go to Chapter 4: WebPlayer Setup.
+" Note that Webplayer support will be dropped in the future as it will be soon depricated by Unity.

 ~~ How To Setup ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~